 "Mediate don't litigate" is my guiding principle.
 Where mediation will not work, for whatever reason, I try to reduce the tension, work, and cost to all parties.
 Feel free to give me a call for more information.
 I am here to guide you through a process that need not be intimidation nor painful.
 This is indeed a realistic goal.

-My contact information is the last page in this website.
-It contains contact information as well as information on low-cost legal services I provide.
+My contact information is on the last page in this website.
+It contains contact data as well as information on low-cost legal services I provide in family and commercial areas .
+In addition, I am available to consult on divorce-related issues that may be of a briefer nature.
 It is all in keeping with my philosophy that litigation is truly a last resort and often totally unnecessary.
-Please review the information contained there for those occasions when timely legal assistance may be needed.
-Thank you.

 A BLOG FOR MEMBERS OF A FAITH-BASED COMMUNITY